How to contribute to SQL Server Documentation

 This adds the following text at the top of the article:

-To find the correct applies-to include for your article, use the following tips:
+To find the correct applies-to include file for your article, use the following tips:

 - Look at other articles that cover the same feature or a related task.
 If you edit that article, you can copy the Markdown for the applies-to include link (you can cancel the edit without submitting it).